dkilcy/saltstack-base/README.md

 Use SaltStack (Salt) in conjunction with Kickstart to install and provision multiple bare-metal machines running CentOS 7.

+In this project, the Salt masters are installed manually, and the minions are installed via Kickstart.

 - TODO: Go over a quick SaltStack tutorial [HERE]()

 The reference system for the Salt masters for testing is described in the next section.